NexPRO IV Injection

 Expert advice FOR NexPRO Injection

-• Inform your doctor if you get watery diarrhea, fever or stomach pain that does not go away.
+• Inform your doctor right away if you develop watery diarrhea, stomach pain, or fever that does not go away, as these could be signs of a serious intestinal infection.

-• Consult your doctor right away if you develop decreased urination, edema (swelling due to fluid retention), lower back pain, nausea, fatigue, and rash or fever.
-These could be signs of a kidney problem.
+• Consult your doctor immediately if you notice swelling (edema), reduced urination, lower back pain, fatigue, rash, or fever, as these could be signs of a kidney-related problem.

 Frequently asked questions FOR NexPRO 40mg Injection